 The notable Frito-Lay packaging initiatives are-

-In the next part of these series, we will discuss the sustainability approach of companies like P&G, HUL, H&M, Apple, and Philips.
-Stay tuned for the information about the valuable contribution of these companies for a sustainable future.9
+These are five of the brands who have successfully incorporated sustainable packaging with their products.
+In the next part of this series, we will discuss the sustainability approach adopted by companies like P&G, HUL, H&M, Apple, and Philips.
+Companies are making a valuable contribution not only to raise the stakes of innovation but also to have a sustainable future of the planet.